MarkFChavez/mrkjlchvz.github.io/_posts/2017-06-14-whats-with-functional-programming.md

 ### Conclusion

 Like all other languages, Elixir is not a silver bullet.
 It is not perfect.
 It is not always the right decision.
-It is our responsible as developers to pick the right language and tools to solve our problems.
+It is our responsibility as developers to pick the right language and tools to solve our problems.